Personal Training: Cardio-Vascular Intensity

 Working to increase VO2max / HRR

-If a personal trainer works with a client to increase their VO2max, they will be able to increase the intensity they work at and sustain it for longer periods of time.
+If a personal trainer works with clients to increase their VO2 max, they can increase their intensity and sustain it for extended periods.

-Monitoring intensity is a useful tool in fitness programmes such as interval training, but a personal trainer should also bear in mind that someone new to the gym may benefit more from starting at 50%-60% of their HRR and building up to a longer duration and more intensive training programme over time.
+Monitoring intensity is a useful tool in fitness programmes such as interval training, but a personal trainer should also remember that someone new to the gym may benefit more from starting at 50%- 60% of their HRR and building up to a longer duration and more intensive training programme over time.

 Interested in becoming a personal trainer